TingsterX/PRIME-DE/README.md

 ---

-### pre-release of brain masks of T1w macaque monkeys from PRIME-DE
+### The skull-stripped brain masks of T1w macaque monkeys from PRIME-DE
 - **Descriptions**: The skull-stripped brian masks of T1w images for 134 macaque monkeys (19 sites) from PRIME-DE.
 The masks are created from a convolutional network - UNet model, initially trained on a human sample and upgraded with macaque data.

 - ![Testing masks](https://github.com/TingsterX/PRIME-DE/blob/master/BrainExtraction/release/pre-release_2020-04-08/test_unet.gif)